 MoDOT actively seeks feedback from the people it serves.
-In 2012, MoDOT created a statewide call system and enhanced its online call report system that enables customer service representatives to work across seven district boundaries in a one-team approach.
+In 2012, MoDOT created a statewide call system and enhanced an online call report system that enables customer service representatives to work across seven district boundaries in a one-team approach to provide outstanding customer service.
 Since implementation, customer perceptions of MoDOT's politeness, responsiveness and clarity increased, resulting in an overall increase in customer satisfaction.

-In the second quarter 2014, 85 percent of customers surveyed indicated overall satisfaction with MoDOT's handling of their questions or concerns.
-This is the highest since before 2011.
-Satisfaction with politeness was indicated by 98 percent of respondents, 91 percent felt they received clear, understandable answers and 93 percent were satisfied or very satisfied with the responsiveness of the answers they received.
-All measures increased this quarter compared to first quarter 2014, except for clarity and overall the very satisfied numbers were all up.
-The average time to complete customer requests during this quarter decreased to 1.4 days.
+In the first quarter 2014, 82 percent of customers surveyed indicated overall satisfaction with MoDOT's handling of their questions or concerns.
+Satisfaction with politeness was indicated by 96 percent of respondents, 89 percent felt they received clear, understandable answers and 87 percent were satisfied or very satisfied with the responsiveness of the answers they received.
+All measures decreased slightly this quarter compared to 2013.
+The average time to complete customer requests during this quarter was 1.5 days, an increase compared to 2013, but comparable to the time posted in 2012 and 2011.

-Melissa Black, Customer Relations Manager
+DeAnne Rickabaugh, Customer Relations Coordinator